JalmarazMartn/ALRenumbering/README.md

 2. Select the old txt C/SIDE file with standart table definitios.
 3. Select new txt C/SIDE file to save these standar tables with extension fields inserted.

+## Fix Tx2AL issues

+New command "JAM Fix Txt2AL issues" to fix Tx2AL issues.
+Steps:
+1. With F1 execute "JAM Fix Txt2AL issues".
+2. Confirm the pop up message with yes.
+3. Automatically fix the Tx2AL issues: set application area with basic and suite and remove scope internal statements.
+4. Save all changed files with File->Save All.

 ## Requirements

 Visual Studio Code and AL language.